Twelve years ago. The

 "What are you…?
 Arrgh!!"
 Fingers gently press on the General’s temple and forehead, causing extraordinary pain – leaving no mark.
 "I had to send them – I tried to make you quit – I kept hoping that you would wash out – nothing worked.
 You cannot finish the year!"

 "Please, I will not ask again, tell me why I cannot finish the year."
 Wilson’s voice was calm and controlled, his hand never so much as moved the knife edge toward or away from the General throat.
+"It was part of a bet.
+If you wash out, I win a half a million dollars.
+If you complete the year, my life is ruined. "

 "Who was this wager with?"